postmates/PMJSON/README.md

 ## Version History

+#### Development

+* When encoding/decoding `URL`s with `JSON.Encoder` and `JSON.Decoder`, encode and decode their absolute string instead of relying on the native implementation which encodes them as an object.
+This matches the behavior of `JSONEncoder` and `JSONDecoder`.

 #### v3.1.2 (2018-11-06)

 * Add method `JSONError.withPrefix(_:)` that returns a new error by prepending a prefix onto the path.
 This can be used in custom parsing code to produce good errors if the existing convenience functions don't do what you want. ([#26][])